zenzombie/the-canvas-method/README.md

 ## Purpose
 Create the feeling of being the artist of my masterpiece — me.

+Allow me to see my life honestly, at my own pace, without fixing it.

 ## Canvas Areas
 ### The Past
 - Most of the paint has dried
 - Some parts of the painting made things possible or kept me safe
 - Some parts were painful, harmful, or unsafe
+- Some parts were not chosen or not deserved
 - Aging and new experiences can repaint how I see the past

 ### The Future